 A partnership between MOSS Foundation and the Eswatini National Trust

-In August of 2018, MOSS Foundation handed the completed, original Malanti Water Scheme.
-This Malanti project was a very large undertaking with a significant number of kilometres of trenching and investment into a detailed water asset with many tanks and other components.
+In August of 2018, MOSS Foundation handed the completed, original Malanti Water Scheme over to the local community.
+The original Malanti project was a very large undertaking which included a very long distance of trenching to be completed as well as investment into a detailed water system with many tanks and other components.
 The Melanti Project has since remained an operational and invaluable asset to the Malanti community.

 In March of 2021, an opportunity arose for MOSS Foundation to deliver another valuable water asset, an outdoor laundry and wash station.
 Some of us may take our laundries for granted but for the rural communities of Malanti, a designated wash station amounts to protected natural water way and longevity of the life blood that is the Melanti Wetlands as the regions water source.